CloudLabsAI-Azure/RTIAD-Workshop/RTAID/Labs/Lab-01.md

 4. In the **Name** field enter **RTI_<inject key="DeploymentID" enableCopy="false"></inject>**.

-   >**Note**: The DID will be unique for each user, and the workspace name must also be unique.
+   >**Note**: The user ID will be unique for each user, and the workspace name must also be unique.
 Ensure that a green check mark with **"This name is available"** appears below the Name field.

 5. If you would like, you can enter a **Description** for the workspace.
 This is an optional field.